-Storytelling is not only the most ancient of art forms and the most effective form of communication, it is also one of the most satisfying performance experiences you can have.
-Each story provides the listener with a new doorway into the deep world of the imagination.
-It galvanizes our inner world, enriching it with images, landscapes, peopling it with life.
-Storytelling can be downright addictive!
+Storytelling is not only the most ancient of art forms and the most effective form of communication, it is also one of the most satisfying performance experiences an audience can have.
+Each story provides the listener with a new doorway into the deep world of the imagination, galvanizing our inner world, enriching it with images, landscapes and peopling it with life.

 Diane Edgecomb – storyteller/theatre artist and author

 These vibrant performances include Diane’s masterful telling of the Irish legend Deirdre of the Sorrows accompanied by Celtic harper Margot Chamberlain as well as A Thousand Doorways the true story of her travels among the Kurds of Turkey.

 “I’m still getting positive feedback examples: ‘Best thing I ever heard on campus.’
 ‘Let’s make it an annual event etc..,” – Joan Laxon, Professor of Anthropology and Folklore, Pine Manor College

 From fairytales and myths that dovetail English core-curriculum to nature and science oriented programming and multi-cultural tales including those from Native Americans and the Kurds of the Middle East, Diane’s interactive performances bring learning alive.